Civil and Criminal Cases in Thailand

 Disputes involving insurance

 Disputes involving insurance in Thailand are handled by the Court of Justice.
 This body includes the Supreme Court, Court of Appeal and Courts of First Instance.
 The Court of Justice has taken several measures to improve case handling efficiency.
-These include the following: increased availability of courts; a commitment to promote alternative dispute resolution as a diversionary measure; and an emphasis on human rights protection.
+These include the following: increased availability of courts; a commitment to promote alternative Thailand dispute resolution as a diversionary measure; and an emphasis on human rights protection.

 The Court of Justice is also concerned with the human rights of foreign nationals, and Thai law guarantees these rights in all proceedings.
 In addition, the Court of Justice is a signatory to the 1958 New York Convention on the Enforcement of Arbitral Awards, which ensures the enforcement of arbitration awards in other countries.